officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

       api-key: ${OPENAI_API_KEY}
 ```
 * Pass VM Option `-DANTHROPIC_API_KEY=your_anthropic_api_key` in Run configurations to use OpenAI model.

+### System Prompt
+A System Prompt is a hidden instruction given to an AI model at the beginning of a conversation to shape its behavior, tone, knowledge scope, and response style.
+Unlike user input, the system prompt is not visible during the chat but plays a crucial role in guiding the AI’s personality and capabilities.
+The AI chat client workflow is controlled by a [**System Prompt**](airline-chat-bot/src/main/java/ai/ksoot/mcp/airline/client/Prompts.java) that defines the role of the AI assistant and its capabilities.
+The system prompt has direct relation with the MCP tools created for the Mock Airline REST service.
+It contais the instructions for the AI model to use the MCP tools, Resources to accomplish given tasks.

 ### Conversation with AI Chat Client
 You can use following API to chat with Mock Airline chat assistant.